openscm/openscm/Contributing.md

 As a contributor, it is vital that we all follow a few conventions:

-- Never push directly to master, all changes should come via pull requests
-- Ensure that you pass all the tests before making a pull request
-- Use our `.editorconfig` file (see [Editor Config](#editor-config))
-- Create issues for changes and enhancements, this ensures that everyone in the community has a chance to comment
 - Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 See the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).
+- Create issues for changes and enhancements, this ensures that everyone in the community has a chance to comment
+- Use our `.editorconfig` file (see [Editor Config](#editor-config))
+- Ensure that you pass all the tests before making a pull request
+- Avoid pushing directly to master, all changes should come via pull requests

 ## Setup